yoitsyoung/yoitsyoung.github.io/about.md

 ---

 I'm Young.
 My full name is Ling Young Loon.
-I grew up in Singapore, and study Economics at LSE.
+I grew up in Singapore, and study Econometrics & Mathematical Economics at LSE.
 Capital pulses through peoples, cities, and histories.
 That fascinates me.
 I trade and invest, and while I twiddle my thumbs for my theses to play out, I program.
 Code is now an inveterate extension of my self.

 > Civilization advances by extending the number of important operations which we can perform without thinking of them